Russian book ban in Ukraine: History

 In August 2017, the Committee banned the import of two novels of Boris Akunin and memoirs of Vladimir Vysotsky, published by a Moscow-based publishing company Zakharov.
 In December 2018, it banned the import of children's books about Russian epic bogatyrs, as well as some memoirs and historical books, also printed in Russia.

 In September 2018, Lviv Regional Council banned public use of Russian-language books, films and songs in the region until Russia's withdrawal from Ukraine.
-The ban was overturned in January 2019 by the court.
+The ban was overturned in January 2019 by the Lviv District Court of First Instance, although part of it was confirmed by the Eighth Administrative Court of Appeal in May 2019.
+The Supreme Court of Ukraine ruled on 15 August 2019 that the moratorium on the public use of Russian-language cultural products in the Lviv Oblast was lawful.
+The moratorium was still in force as of February 2022.